williamsdb/php2Bluesky/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-With all the uncertainty surrounding the future of X (née Twitter), I decided to take a look at Bluesky which somewhat ironically has its roots in Twitter where it was started as an internal project.
-Bluesky is still in beta and is invite-only.
-I worry about Bluesky's long-term given that ultimately it too has to make money, something that Twitter has singularly failed to do.
-None of this, of course, affects the topic today which is posting to Bluesky via the API.
+With all the uncertainty surrounding the future of X (née Twitter), I decided to take a look at Bluesky, which somewhat ironically has its roots in Twitter, where it was started as an internal project.
+I worry about Bluesky's long-term, given that ultimately it too has to make money, something that Twitter has singularly failed to do.
+None of this, of course, affects the topic today, which is posting to Bluesky via the API.

+I needed a way to post to Bluesky from PHP and so I searched for a library to help and when I couldn't find one I wrote this.

 <a href='https://ko-fi.com/Y8Y0POEES' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi5.png?v=6' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>